coding-in-public/raycast-toggl-extension/readme.md

 - [Free Toggl Track account](https://toggl.com/track) with projects set up online

 ## Installation instructions
-Instructions on how to set up the directory and how to connect it to Raycast
+Instructions on how to set up the directory and how to connect it to Raycast.

+Alternatively, you can watch a video tutorial here: https://youtu.be/yAkxNUpfhkA

 ### Set up the extension
 1. Clone or download the directory